Ear Drainage: Types, Causes and Treatment

 Overview

 Have you ever wondered why your ear sometimes feels wet or sticky?
-It’s called otorrhea, a medical term to describe the liquid coming out of your ear due to multiple reasons.
-Yes, It can be pretty discomforting and might come with symptoms like dizziness, ringing in your ears, itching, fever, or pain.
-Well, that depends on the type of ear drainage you are experiencing and why it has been caused.
+It’s called otorrhea, a medical term that describes the liquid coming out of your ear due to various reasons.
+Yes, it can be quite discomforting and may come with symptoms such as dizziness, ringing in the ears, itching, fever, or pain.
+Well, that depends on the type of ear drainage you are experiencing and the cause of it.

 Different types of ear drainage are categorized according to the substance coming out of your ear.
 If it’s pus, it’s called Purulent otorrhea; if it’s mucus, it’s called mucoid otorrhea.
 There are several other types as well.

-This blog will cover all the aspects, including why fluid is coming out of your ears, the other symptoms, how to treat ear drainage, and how to effectively prevent ear drainage in the first place and during treatment.
+This blog will cover all aspects, including why fluid is coming out of your ears, other symptoms, how to treat ear drainage, and how to prevent ear drainage both initially and during treatment effectively.

 Why is fluid coming out of my ear?

-Ear discharge, or any fluid coming out of the ear, is called “otorrhea” in medical terminology and can occur for several reasons, including infection, foreign objects like an insect stuck in the ear canal, an infection, or a ruptured eardrum.
+Ear discharge, or any fluid coming out of the ear, is called “otorrhea” in medical terminology and can occur for several reasons, including infection, foreign objects such as an insect stuck in the ear canal, or a ruptured eardrum.

-Sometimes, earwax buildup can also cause fluid to come out of your ear canal.
+Sometimes, earwax buildup can also cause fluid to accumulate in your ear canal.
 When earwax starts to produce, it’s a thin, transparent liquid that becomes a hard buildup after entrapping dirt!
 This thin and clear fluid can also come out of your ear, which is, without a doubt, harmless and doesn’t indicate any underlying severe condition!

-Feeling a warm liquid coming out of your ear right after the shower is considered normal—non-alarming, as the water gets inside your ear when you shower.
+Feeling a warm liquid coming out of your ear right after showering is considered normal and non-alarming, as water can get inside your ear during the shower.
 It subsides with time, and no consultation is needed until the ear discharge persists.

 Protect your ear health!
 Get expert advice on how to manage and prevent ear discharge effectively now!